Editor's note: This article has been updated to reflect a source's current name.

 The Alabama memorial and its parent organization, the Equal Justice Initiative, are working with communities that want to create similar memorials.
 Another UNT history student, Chelsea Stallings, said EJI has approved Denton County’s full participation for a local remembrance.

 Participation has three parts: placement of a historical marker, a soil sample and a corten beam.
 It’s up to the community to find an appropriate place to collect the soil sample and locations to install the historical marker and beam.
 EJI will pay for the production and shipment of the marker and the beam, Stallings said.

-Crittenden suggested at least five possible locations to collect the soil sample, which is meant to represent the bodies and burial of the murder victims.
+Carlson suggested at least five possible locations to collect the soil sample, which is meant to represent the bodies and burial of the murder victims.
 Denton County’s sample would join hundreds of other samples on display at EJI’s Legacy Museum, which is near the memorial in Montgomery.
-Soil could be collected outside the Pilot Point jail, at a location two miles north of the city where the murders may have occurred, at the Elm Fork bridge (where Klan initiation rites were held), or at either St. John’s Cemetery or the Pilot Point Cemetery, Crittenden said.
+Soil could be collected outside the Pilot Point jail, at a location two miles north of the city where the murders may have occurred, at the Elm Fork bridge (where Klan initiation rites were held), or at either St. John’s Cemetery or the Pilot Point Cemetery, Carlson said.